MarcL/marclittlemore.com/pages/landingpages/signup-thank-you.md

 permalink: /signup-thank-you/

 landingpage:
-    title: Thank you for signing up!
+    title: Thank you!
     subtitle: "Now just one last thing.
-Please prove you're not a robot by confirming your email address."
+Confirm your email address for easy access to my content."
 sitemap:
     exclude: yes
 ---